mernjs/create-mern-app/templates/app/reactjs-webpack-boilerplate/README.md

 </h5>

 <h4>Create MERN App</h4>
-<h5>The MERN App provides a versatile set of boilerplates that streamline the development process for various applications.
-Whether you're building a web app, mobile app, desktop app, Chrome extension, or an NPM package in JavaScript, our comprehensive templates will help you get started quickly and efficiently.</h5>
+The MERN App provides a versatile set of boilerplates that streamline the development process for various applications.
+Whether you're building a web app, mobile app, desktop app, Chrome extension, or an NPM package in JavaScript, our comprehensive templates will help you get started quickly and efficiently.

 <h4>Node Version </h4>